Generic Name: raltegravir (ral-TEG-ra-vir)

 - Lab tests, including complete blood cell counts and liver function, may be performed while you take raltegravir.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Raltegravir should be used with extreme caution in CHILDREN younger than 2 years old and in those who weigh less than 22 pounds (10 kilograms); safety and effectiveness in these children have not been confirmed.
+- Raltegravir should be used with extreme caution in CHILDREN younger than 4 weeks old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking raltegravir while you are pregnant.
 It is not known if raltegravir is found in breast milk.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or raltegravir to the baby.

 Possible side effects of raltegravir:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: